-A muster report (available only with the "Safety Roll Call Management Module") shows a list of people who are recorded by the SMS software as being in the building, together with details of the last reader they used.
+A muster report (available only with the "Safety Roll Call Management Module") shows a list of people who are recorded by the Symmetry software as being in a specified area, together with details of the last reader they used.
 It is intended to be used during fire or other emergencies to assist the rescue services.
 The following is an example of a muster report: